yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_3/policy.md

 2. Call retrieve_page to verify the page exists and retrieve its current version number for optimistic locking against current_version_number.
 3. Call manipulate_pages to apply the title, parent, and/or space changes to the primary page record.
 4. Call manipulate_page_versions to create a new version record with the provided content_snapshot.
-5. Call send_notification to confirm the successful update and new version number to the user.
+5. Call transmit_notification to confirm the successful update and new version number to the user.
 6. Create an audit entry with register_new_audit_trail.

 **Halt, and use escalate_to_human if you receive the following errors; otherwise complete the SOP:**